 Trip generation rates were determined for daily traffic, morning peak hour inbound and outbound traffic, and evening peak hour inbound and outbound traffic for the project land use.
 By multiplying the trip generation rates by the land use quantity, the traffic volumes are determined.
-The trip generation rates are from the Institute of Transportation Engineers, Trip Generation, 9th Edition, 2012.
+The trip generation rates are from the Institute of Transportation Engineers, Trip Generation Manual, 9th Edition, 2012.

 Table 1 shows the trip generation rates, project peak hour trips, and project daily trips used for this analysis.
-As shown in Table 1, the project site is projected to generate approximately 333 daily vehicle trips, 27 of which will occur during the morning peak hour and 35 of which will occur during the evening peak hour.
+As shown in Table 1, the project site is projected to generate approximately 343 daily vehicle trips, 27 of which will occur during the morning peak hour and 36 of which will occur during the evening peak hour.
+Specifically, 16 trips are forecast to turn left when exiting the project site during the morning peak hour and 10 trips are forecast to turn left when exiting the project site during the evening peak hour.